bitshifter/bitshifter.github.io/_posts/2018-06-04-simd-path-tracing.md

 ![the final result](/public/img/output_lit.png)

 My initial unoptimized code was processing 10Mrays/s on my laptop.
 Aras's code (with GPGPU disabled) was doing 45.5Mrays/s.
 I had a long way to go from here!
-My unoptimized code can be found on [this branch](https://github.com/bitshifter/pathtrace-rs/tree/emissive).

 tl;dr did I match the C++ in Rust?
 Almost.
 My SSE4.1 version is doing 41.2Mrays/s about 10% slower than the target 45.5Mrays/s running on Windows on my laptop.
 The long answer is more complicated but I will go into that later.
-My fully (so far) optimised version lives [here](https://github.com/bitshifter/pathtrace-rs/tree/spheres_simd_wrapped).

 # Overview